-In this paper, we analyze TV-AIL in the known-transition setting.
-In this case, it is easy to compute $d^{\pi}$, so the policy optimization problem is well-defined\footnote{For tasks like locomotion control from the MuJoCo benchmark and video games from the Atari benchmark, the transition function is unknown, but interaction is allowed.
-In this scenario, the agent can roll out its policy to estimate $d^{\pi}$.
-As long as this estimation is accurate, results in this paper should hold similarly.}.
-This setting has been considered in the existing literature \citep{rajaraman2020fundamental, rajaraman2021value, xu2021error}.
+In this paper, we primarily focus on analyzing TV-AIL in the known-transition setting, where computing the state-action distribution $d^{\pi}$ in the optimization step is straightforward.
+This setting has been considered in the existing literature \citep{rajaraman2020fundamental, rajaraman2021value, nived2021provably, xu2021error}.
+It is worth noting that in the known-transition setting, we still need expert trajectories to recover the expert policy since the reward information is inaccessible in the training phase of imitation learning.
 In addition, our analysis of TV-AIL can be extended to other AIL methods with additional efforts, but we omit this for the sake of clarity.
 Specifically, the main difference between AIL methods is the divergence function (in terms of measuring the discrepancy of state-action distributions).
 As mentioned, FEM and GTAL use the $\ell_2$-norm-based and $\ell_{\infty}$-norm-based divergences, respectively, while the $\ell_1$-norm-based divergence is considered in TV-AIL.
 Nevertheless, all norms are \dquote{equivalent} in the finite dimension space in the sense that they can be upper bounded mutually \citep{yosida2012functional}.
 JS divergence and TV distance are connected via Pinsker's inequality; see \citep{xu2020error} for more discussion.
-To this end, AIL methods should have similar algorithm properties, and we omit the general analysis for the sake of clarity.
+Therefore, AIL methods are likely to share similar algorithmic properties, and we omit a general analysis to maintain clarity in our presentation.